ProgrammerAL/SerializationBenchmarks/README.md

 #### Types of Objects Serialized/Deserialized

-- 'Tiny' Objects are objects with 2 integer properties
+- 'Tiny' objects are objects with 2 integer properties
-- 'Simple' Objects are obejcts with a handful of different properties (integer, integer, string, enum)
+- 'Simple' objects are obejcts with a handful of different properties (integer, integer, string, enum)
+- 'Complex' objects are objects with multiple types of properties and a child collection

 ## C# projects Overview